algorithmiaio/dev-center/_pages/integrations/multipartforms.md

 @app.route('/', methods=['POST'])
 def handle():
-  # get form fields and check that 'api_key_ and 'file' are present
+  # get form fields and check that 'api_key' and 'file' are present
   form = request.form.to_dict()
   if not 'api_key' in form:
     return 'An api_key is required'